 Below is information you should review prior to visiting TechTime.

-• To ensure you get the assistance you need, along with a day and time that works best for you, be sure to report your issue
+• To ensure you get the assistance you need, along with a day and time that works best for you, be sure to schedule an appointment

 • TechTime is not a drop-off service.
 You will need to be present during your entire appointment.

 • You must have your Ball State picture ID or a government issued photo ID (Driver’s License, State ID, Military ID or Passport) for check-in.